enzo-project/enzo-e/doc/source/devel/array.rst

 of a subarray specified by ``args``, where ``args`` represent the slices along each dimension.
 Each ``arg`` should be an instance of ``CSlice`` and the number of ``args`` **must** match the number of dimensions of the array.
-Calling ``arr.subarray()`` without any arguments returns a shallow copy

 ``CSlice`` is a class that represents the start and stop points along a given dimension.
-The constructor standard is simply:
+The standard constructor is simply:
 ``CSlice(int start, int stop)``.

+As an aside, when ``arr`` has 2 or more dimensions, ``arr.subarray`` has an overload that accepts a single integer argument ``i``.
+The returned subarray is roughly equivalent to the view returned by ``arr.subarray(CSlice(i,i+1), ...)`` where the omitted arguments are slices that include all of the elements along the corresponding dimensions.
+The *only* difference is that the resulting array has 1 fewer dimensions than ``arr``.

 Subarray Examples
 ~~~~~~~~~~~~~~~~~